-According to Internal Revenue Code section 213(d)(1), the expense must satisfy one of the following conditions to be tax-deductible.
-It must be one the following:
+According to Internal Revenue Code section 213(d)(1), the medical expense must satisfy one of the following conditions to be tax-deductible:

 Deducting Health Insurance

-Health insurance premiums count as medical expenses for purposes of the deduction, but they are subject to certain rules.
+Health insurance premiums count as medical expenses for purposes of the deduction, but they're subject to certain rules.

-Individuals can deduct premiums for health, dental, and vision care insurance, but only if those premiums were paid using after-tax dollars.
-Persons who have group insurance through their employer usually pay these premiums with pre-tax dollars.
+You can deduct premiums for health, dental, and vision care insurance, but only if the premiums were paid using after-tax dollars.
+Those who have group insurance through their employer usually pay these premiums with pre-tax dollars.

-Medicare Part A premiums can be deducted if a taxpayer is not covered under Social Security and is voluntarily enrolled in Medicare Part A. Medicare Part B premiums and Medigap premiums can be deducted.
-Medicare Part D prescription drug insurance premiums can be deducted.
+Medicare Part A premiums can be deducted if a taxpayer isn't covered under Social Security and is voluntarily enrolled in Medicare Part A. Medicare Part B premiums and Medigap premiums can be deducted.
+Medicare Part D prescription drug insurance premiums can be deducted as well.

 You can deduct the cost of transportation to and from a healthcare facility if the transportation is "primarily for, and essential to, medical care," according to the IRS in Publication 502.
 The following expenses can be included in the cost of medical-related transportation:

-If you travel by car, you can deduct the miles using the standard mileage rate for medical purposes: 17 cents per mile in 2017, and 18 cents per mile in 2018.
+You can deduct the miles using the standard mileage rate for medical purposes if you travel by car: 18 cents per mile in 2018, increasing to 20 cents a mile in 2019.
 You can add the cost of parking and road tolls to this rate.